 You are probably used to Cartesian coordinates, where x and y values can be positive or negative.
 In contrast, Java uses a coordinate system where the origin is in the upper-left corner.
 That way, x and y can always be positive integers.
-Figure C.1 shows these coordinate systems side-by-side.
+Figure C.1 shows these coordinate systems side by side.

-Figure C.1: Diagram of the difference between Cartesian coordinates and Java graphical coordinates.
+Figure C.1: The difference between Cartesian coordinates and Java graphical coordinates.